How to Email a Cover Letter: Samples, Format & Subject Line

 Healthcare recruiters don’t need to sift through another pile of vague resumes from candidates who cared for patients.
 They’re looking for specialized nurses and fast.

-So how to pinpoint the key skills that make your resume stand out?
+So how to pinpoint the key skills that make your registered nurse resume stand out?

 Follow these tips: